halibiram/Nuvio-Wiki/docs/quick-start.md

 ---

 ## 2. Add Your First Addon

+>[!TIP]
+>For an easier setup, use the [Nuvio Quickstart Tool](https://nuvio-quickstart.duckdns.org/) to setup Nuvio addons for you.
+This will install *Aiostreams* using Tam-Taro's template and *Cinemeta*.

 Nuvio is empty by default.
 You need an addon to see content.
 See [Addons](addons/README.md).
 - [Nuvio Mobile] Open Nuvio > **Settings** > **Content and Discovery** > **Addons**.
 - [Nuvio TV] The addons menu is accessible from the side bar.